 Here are a few personal finance apps to consider:

-- Chime: Although primarily a fintech that offers banking services, Chime offers SpotMe, a feature that allows you to make transactions that exceed your account balance, up to a certain limit, without incurring overdraft fees.
+- Chime: Although primarily a fintech that offers banking services, Chime offers SpotMe, a feature that allows you to make transactions that exceed your balance, up to a certain limit, without incurring hefty overdraft fees.

 What to Do if You Can’t Get Your Overdraft Fees Covered